no-go/PilpCom/README.md

 # Pilp Com

 I try to build a Pip-Boy for real live without game interaction.
 Maybe it is an idea for cosplay or role play.

 Features:

-- display day, time, vibration detector
+- display day, time, vibration and magnet detector (and power as HP, battery -10 celsius temperature)
 - list contacts (option to send sms or make a call)
 - list received sms and other messages with special rights
 - get location and show a map
 - a single text only rss feed reader and internet radio player
+- press on clock (the actual time) to set URLs (Radio and RSS), map zoom and message limit

-You can swith trough the views with android bluetooth keyboard via cursor keys or:
+You can switch through the function views with android bluetooth keyboard via cursor keys or:

 - **K** Clk (clock)
 - **I** Who (contacts)